tiagordc/node-red-contrib-tcp-client/README.md

 # node-red-contrib-tcp-client

-Unlike the default node-red tcp-in node, this one allows to create a dynamic TCP client.
+Unlike the default node-red tcp-in node, this one allows you to create dynamic TCP client.

 It also allows XML output.